lokalise/node-core/README.md

   - `param`, the configuration parameter name;
   - `defaultValue`, which can be nullable;
 - `getOptional()`, similar to `getOptionalNullable()`, but `defaultValue` cannot be nullable.
 The return value is always a string;
-- `getOptionalIntegerNullable()`, returns the value of an optional configuration parameter and validates that it is a number.
+- `getOptionalNullableInteger()`, returns the value of an optional configuration parameter and validates that it is an integer number.
 If the value is missing, it is set to the provided default value.
 If it is not a number, an `InternalError` is thrown.
 Parameters are:
   - `param`, the configuration parameter name;
   - `defaultValue`, which can be nullable;
+- `getOptionalNullableNumber()`, returns the value of an optional configuration parameter and validates that it is a number.
+If the value is missing, it is set to the provided default value.
+If it is not a number, an `InternalError` is thrown.
+Parameters are:
+  - `param`, the configuration parameter name;
+  - `defaultValue`, which can be nullable;
-- `getOptionalInteger`, similar to `getOptionalIntegerNullable()`, but `defaultValue` cannot be nullable.
+- `getOptionalInteger`, similar to `getOptionalNullableInteger()`, but `defaultValue` cannot be nullable.
 The return value is always a number;
+- `getOptionalNumber`, similar to `getOptionalNullableNumber()`, but `defaultValue` cannot be nullable.
+The return value is always a number;
 - `getOptionalValidated()`, similar to `getOptional()`, but also takes a `validator` in input and will throw an `InternalError` if the value is not valid.
 See [Validators and Transformers](#validators-and-transformers) for more information.
 Parameters are:
   - `param`, the configuration parameter name;
   - `validator`;
-- `getOptionalValidatedInteger()`, similar to `getOptionalValidated()`, but expects and returns `number` instead.
+- `getOptionalValidatedInteger()`, similar to `getOptionalValidated()`, but expects and returns an integer `number` instead.
+See [Validators and Transformers](#validators-and-transformers) for more information.
+Parameters are:
+  - `param`, the configuration parameter name;
+  - `validator`;
+- `getOptionalValidatedNumber()`, similar to `getOptionalValidated()`, but expects and returns `number` instead.
 See [Validators and Transformers](#validators-and-transformers) for more information.
 Parameters are:
   - `param`, the configuration parameter name;
   - `validator`;
 - `getOptionalTransformed()`, similar to `getOptional()`, but also takes a `transformer` in input and the result of the `transformer` function applied to the configuration parameter value.
 See [Validators and Transformers](#validators-and-transformers) for more information.
 Parameters are: